 Recent advancement in biosensor technology, wireless data transmission, and signal processing algorithms have resulted in core breakthroughs in human neuroscience, requiring massive revisions of what we to-date believed to know about the structure, function, and development of the nervous system and the brain as well as its impact on behavioral and cognitive functions.

 On their quest for scientific advancement, neuroscientists focus on different layers of the nervous system, ranging from molecular levels to inter-neural communication (synaptic signal transmission), large-scale network synchronization and brain-body interactions – and some neuroscientists even analyze the way multiple brains and bodies interact!

-Neuroscience is an amalgamate of medical, evolutionary and computational disciplines, fostering a deeper understanding of how the more than 100 billion nerve cells in the human brain are born, how they grow and interconnect to form one of the most complex structures in the universe – the nervous system.
+Neuroscience is an amalgamate of medical, evolutionary and computational disciplines, fostering a deeper understanding of how the more than the approximately 85 billion nerve cells in the human brain are born, how they grow and interconnect to form one of the most complex structures in the universe – the nervous system.

 Nervous System and the Brain